teamscode/teamscode-website/content/contests/spring-2025.md

 status: Upcoming
 place: Youtube Live
 image: /images/contests/virtual-contest.jpg
-description: 'TeamsCode Spring 2025 Online Programming Contest will take place on Sunday, April 5th, from 11:00 AM to 5:30 PM (Pacific Time) through a Youtube livestream!
+description: 'TeamsCode Spring 2025 Online Programming Contest will take place on Saturday, April 5th, from 11:00 AM to 5:30 PM (Pacific Time) through a Youtube livestream!
 Computer science students are welcomed to join this competitive programming experience!
 Teams of up to 4 students will spend 3 hours solving interesting algorithmic problems.
 There will be two divisions: Novice and Advanced.
 Prizes will be given out, including placement awards, raffle prizes, and more!
 Only pre-college participants are eligible for prizes.'
 timeline:
   -
     - '2025-04-05 11:00:00'